-Here are a few good rules to follow to avoid becoming a victim of a phishing or spoofing scam:
+Here are a few good rules to follow to avoid becoming a victim:

-Never provide your personal information in response to an unsolicited request.
-Whether it is over the phone or on the Internet.
+- Never provide your personal information in response to an unsolicited request.
+Whether it is over the phone, by text, or on the Internet.
 Emails and Internet pages created by phishers can look exactly like the real secure emails and Internet pages they are impersonating.
 If you did not initiate the communication, do not provide any information.

 If you suspect that you have been the victim of identity theft or a phishing or spoofing scam, contact your financial institution immediately.